Mamma Mia! (musical): Act I

 Donna reunites with her long-time best friends, Tanya, a rich woman who has been married and divorced thrice, and Rosie, an unmarried and carefree woman, at her taverna.
 The trio used to comprise a girl group called "Donna and the Dynamos".
 Donna laments about the struggles of running the taverna singlehandedly ("Money, Money, Money").

 Later that day, Sam, Bill, and Harry arrive at the island.
 They meet Sophie who convinces them not to tell Donna that she had invited them ("Thank You for the Music").
 Donna is astonished to see her ex-lovers and runs off in tears ("Mamma Mia").
 Tanya and Rosie attempt to comfort Donna ("Chiquitita"), and convince her that she can still be the girl she once was ("Dancing Queen").

 Sophie tells Sky about her confusion regarding her father's real identity, but still does not reveal that she had invited them.
 Sky assures her he will be the only man she ever needs, right before his buddies take him to his bachelor party ("Lay All Your Love on Me").
 At Sophie's bachelorette party, Donna and the Dynamos don their old costumes and perform a song ("Super Trouper").
 Sam, Bill, and Harry accidentally walk in on the party, and the guests persuade them to stay ("Gimme!
 Gimme!
 Gimme!
 (A Man After Midnight)").

 Sophie is unable to find any concrete answers from talking to either Sam or Harry, however she learns from Bill that he has an aunt Sophia who once lived with Donna and funded the taverna's construction.
 This leads both to believe Bill is Sophie's father and he reluctantly agrees to walk her down the aisle ("The Name of the Game").
 The bachelor and bachelorette parties converge, where both Sam and Harry respectively tell Sophie they believe they're her father and promise to walk her down the aisle the next day.
-Hopelessly confused, Sophie leaves the party, unsure who to believe ("Voulez-Vous").
+Hopelessly confused, Sophie leaves the party, unsure whom to believe ("Voulez-Vous").